GDQuest/website/content/product/krita/painterly-game-art.md

 ---
-author: "nathan"
+author: nathan
-type: "product"
+type: product
-date: "2017-02-22T15:11:59+01:00"
+date: 2017-02-22T15:11:59+01:00
-title: "Make Professional Painterly Game Art with Krita"
+title: Make Professional Painterly Game Art with Krita
-small: "Krita course"
+small: Krita course
-description: "Do you want to become a better artist?
-This Krita course will teach you how to create professional 2d game sprites with the free, open source painting program Krita."
+description: Do you want to become a better artist?
+This Krita course will teach you how to create professional 2d game sprites with the free, open source painting program Krita

 category: Krita
 tags: